MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

 7. Select **Next**.

-8. Review and check, that none of the above factors are left in the authentication strength.
+8. Review and check that none of the above factors are left in the authentication strength.

 9. Select **Create**.